SwordofMorning/SwordofMorning/README.md

 ## Bon<sub>bu</sub>jour<sub>le</sub> !

-I go by `SoM`, which stands for Sword of Morning.
+I go by `SoM`, which stands for SwordofMorning.
 Alternatively, you can call me `Morning`.

 ### 💻 &nbsp; About Me